 About

-We’re a tiny company with big ideas about how to change work—for good.
-Since 2020, Active Voice has been helping people in design and tech understand who they are and how they lead—so they can speak up with confidence, build team resilience, and navigate challenges with ease.
+Since 2020, we’ve been helping people in design and tech understand who they are and how they lead—so they can speak up with confidence, build team resilience, and navigate challenges with ease.

-Sara holds the Associate Certified Coach designation from the International Coaching Federation and the Trauma-Informed Certified Coach designation from Coach Training World.
-She has also received additional training in team and systems coaching from CRR Global and in facilitation from Technology of Participation.
+Sara launched Active Voice in 2020 after spending a decade as a UX and content consultant, keynote speaker, and author.
+Her books include Content Everywhere, Design for Real Life (with Eric Meyer), and Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech.
+She earned the Associate Certified Coach designation from the International Coaching Federation and the Trauma-Informed Certified Coach designation from Coach Training World, and has also received additional training in team and systems coaching from CRR Global and in facilitation from Technology of Participation.

 Jen Dionisio